 Because of this – and the fact that each member deposits a small amount on a continual basis – the total amount of the ViCoBa keeps rising.
 And the amount you can borrow grows along with it, as individuals earn each other’s trust.

-We introduced ViCoBa in Terrat, a village in the Manyara district in Tanzania.
+Terrat, Tanzania We introduced ViCoBa in Terrat, a village in the Arusha district in Tanzania.
 Three members share their experiences:

 Stellah Lesika “Together with other members I borrowed some money to learn how to make soap.
 Part of the loan paid for the training.
 We spent the remainder on ingredients.
 So far, I’m selling my soap to locals in the village and I hope to expand the business.
 The more I sell, the more I can borrow; invest, learn and sell again.
 It’s a positive circle!”

 Agnes Filipo “Before I joined the ViCoBa group, my role in the family was to take care of the kids.
 My husband has an income but it’s not very high.
 Whenever I told him I needed anything, he refused to buy it for me.
 He looked down on me.
 Now I have invested in my own shop.
 I’m selling engine parts.
 I can spend the money I earn on what I want.
 I’m not as dependent on my husband and that gives me a lot of self-confidence.”